-Our expectations are high, as Congressman Joseph Crowley, City Councilman Jimmy Van Bramer, State Senator Michael Gianaris, and Assemblyman Brian Barnwell all call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.
+Our resolution is firm, as Congressman Joseph Crowley, State Senator Michael Gianaris, Assemblyman Brian Barnwell, and City Councilman Jimmy Van Bramer all call for the restoration of an irreplaceable building by Clarence Stein within the Sunnyside Gardens National Register Historic District.

 The opportunity to restore Stein's Sunnyside Community Garage (1927) arrived in the fall of 2016, with a proposal for a new middle school on the site of Stein's unique structure on 48th Street across from Sunnyside Park.
 The foremost preservation need within the Sunnyside Gardens planned community, the building is listed on the State and National Register of Historic Places, a signature design by the chief architect of Sunnyside Gardens.
 Yet the head of the New York City School Construction Authority was initially quoted as saying she intended to demolish it.

 A new school can remedy the neglect this award-winning building has suffered in recent decades, and a restoration of the façades is the practical solution to make everyone happiest.
 Architectural and construction professionals tell us the decision is obvious: To restore Stein's work and re-use it, rather than destroying it and building from scratch, is an environmental imperative, avoiding waste and planning a sustainable future for generations of children to come.
 Our best estimate for complete restoration is a small fraction of the overall budget for the school, and the restoration might even reduce total construction costs.
 Above all, respecting history and the obligation to preserve Stein's legacy will prevent the unconscionable historic and environmental calamity of demolishing such a massive structure.
 We take heart that other City agencies and private developers have often adapted buildings that once looked unsalvageable but are now vital parts of their communities.